Best Smallest MATX Cases

 Buying Guide for Smallest MATX Cases

-Does MITX fit in an ATX case?
+Does MATX fit in an ATX case?

 What is the maximum size of a micro ATX PC case?